Thizisfranklin/IDS2024F/README.md

 # IDS2024F - Inteoduction to Data Science (Fall 2024)
-THis project contains all my activites related to DATA 1301 Intro to Data Science
+This project contains all my activites related to DATA 1301 Intro to Data Science
 ---
 **Name**:Franklin Osualaaham
 **School ID**: 1001949548